Griswold Cookware

 Skillet Toss

 The final event for the meetup was a fun skillet toss game.
-GCICA Treasurer Brenda Bernstein made adorable skillet awards for the competition, which added to the friendly atmosphere.
+GCICA Treasurer Brenda Bernstein had made adorable skillet awards for the event, which added to the friendly competition.
 Deanna Harrison won first place, Linda Lamb came in second, and Lydia Rutt placed third.
-Shirley Willard received the “Good Sport” award.
+Shirley Willard received the “good sport” award.

 Award skillets for the skillet toss, skillets, rules, and tape measures.

-The skillets that Brenda Bernstein made for the competition are in the foreground.
+The skillets that Brenda Bernstein made as awards for the competition are in the foreground.
 The skillets that were used for the toss are in the rear.

 Ladies holding a "Griswold Cast Iron Association Skillet Toss" sign.